-Disadvantages of Mixing Homeschool and Devices
+Disadvantages of Mixing Homeschooling and Electronic Devices

 “The people will not revolt.
 They will not look up from their screens long enough to notice what’s happening.”

-Addiction to Electronic Devices
+Homeschooling and the Addiction to Electronic Devices

-If you have any doubts as to whether electronic device addiction is a “thing”, just try taking away a device from a child who is obsessed with using theirs.
+If you have any doubts as to whether electronic device addiction is a “thing”, just try taking away a device from a child who is obsessed with using theirs in real-time.
 You’ll see many of the same behaviors that accompany any kind of addiction.
 Even young adults who admit that their devices aren’t exactly “good” for them experience serious withdrawal if they don’t have access to their screens.
 Some may become extremely emotional, even violent.

 Alienation Due to Electronic Devices